mbleigh/twitter-auth/README.markdown

     script/plugin install git://github.com/mbleigh/twitter-auth.git

-Next, to get started, you will need to generate the migration for the User model that TwitterAuth uses.
+Next, to get started, you will need to generate the migration and model that TwitterAuth uses for its User.
 It's simple:

-    script/generate migration twitter_auth_migration
+    script/generate migration twitter_auth

 If you look in the migration you will see that there are some information fields pre-populated (name, location, etc).
 These will automatically be retrieved from Twitter at each login and therefor kept both accessible and fresh for your usage.
+If you remove any of these fields they will be ignored when the Twitter profile is pulled down.

 Believe it or not, that's it!
 You now have access to the standard suite of restful-auth controller helpers such as: